-COUNTRY TERRITORY AUDIT FIRM NAME SWITZERLAND Switzerland BDO Ltd/AG/SA
+COUNTRY TERRITORY AUDIT FIRM NAME SWITZERLAND Switzerland BDO Ltd/AG/SA United Kingdom of Great Britain and United Kingdom BDO LLP Northern Ireland/Isle of Man Northern Ireland BDO Northern Ireland

 This publication has been carefully prepared, but it has been written in general terms and should be seen as containing broad statements only.
 This publication should not be used or relied upon to cover specific situations and you should not act, or refrain from acting, upon the information contained in this publication without obtaining specific professional advice.
 Please contact BDO to discuss these matters in the context of your particular circumstances.
 BDO, its partners, employees and agents do not accept or assume any responsibility or duty of care in respect of any use of or reliance on this publication, and will deny any liability for any loss arising from any action taken or not taken or decision made by anyone in reliance on this publication or any part of it.
-Any use of this publication or reliance on it for any purpose or in any context is therefore at your own risk, without any right of recourse against BDO or any of its partners, employees or agents.
+Any use of this publication or reliance on if for any purpose or in any context is therefore at your own risk, without any right of recourse against BDO or any of its partners, employees or agents.

 BDO is authorised by the Institute of Chartered Accountants in Ireland to carry on investment business.
-BDO, a partnership established under Irish Law, is a member of BDO International Limited, a UK company limited by guarantee, and forms part of the international BDO network of independent members Firms.
+BDO, a partnership established under Irish Law, is a member of BDO International Limited, a UK company limited by guarantee, and forms part of the international BDO network of independent member firms.

-BDO is the brand name of the BDO network and for each of the BDO member Firms.
+BDO is the brand name of the BDO network and for each of the BDO member firms.